 How I got into the water testing business by Tim Apps.

 I remember when I was pretty small, standing at the bathroom sink running water from the tap and running my fingers through the cold water.
-I tried to figure out what water was but came to the conclusion that "water was water" and there was nothing simpler and nothing the same as it.
+I tried to figure out what water was but at that time could only come to the conclusion that "water was water" and there was "nothing simpler" and "nothing the same as it".
+That's exactly as I recall it and is a good example of how we form mental models to explain something.

 Ever since Grade 5 I wanted to be a scientist.
 It has been a long and interesting journey.